 Best Uses: Big Game Hunting, Varmint Hunting, Target Shooting

 The Nikon Prostaff 7 4-16X42mm rifle scope is designed to shine in the hours that the real hunting action is happening, during the low light moments of dusk and dawn.
 The scope feature’s Nikon’s BDC reticle, side focus for parallax adjustments and a one-piece 30mm body tube, which you will have to keep reading to learn more about.

-Although the Prostaff 7 series is still new to the market, and reviewers are still yet to weigh in, the earlier Prostaff 5 series was a hit and was extremely popular among outdoor enthusiasts.
-With the newer Prostaff 7 scopes on the market, you can only assume that it’s going to be more than just a mere improvement, it’s going to be a whole lot better from here.
+The earlier Prostaff 5 series was a hit and was extremely popular among outdoor enthusiasts.
+With the newer Prostaff 7 scopes on the market, you can only assume that it's going to be more than just a mere improvement, it's going to be a whole lot better from here.